mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Even though I was available for 40 hours per week, the buyer can't really use all of those hours.
 He's taking over a team of six employees and learning how to run everything, so it's hard for him to direct my time enough to fill 40 hours per week right out of the gate.
 In practice, I did everything he needed with only 8-10 hours per week.

-But even though I was officially only working 10 hours, there's still a high cost to me of being available every workday for 30 days.
-There was nothing in the contract about how quickly I had to respond, but I was checking my TinyPilot email every hour or so.
-If I did two hours of transition work in a day, it was often spread into several 30-minute chunks, so I wasn't getting a lot else done.
+Even though I was officially only working 10 hours, there's still a high cost to me of being available every workday for 30 days.
+There was nothing in the contract about how quickly I had to respond to emails, but I was checking my TinyPilot inbox every hour or so.
+If I did two hours of transition work in a day, it was often spread into several 30-minute chunks, so I didn't get much else done.

 ### Disconnect non-transferable accounts from business email before closing

 Sales below $1M are usually asset sales, meaning that the buyer is purchasing assets from the business but not the business itself.
-This is in contrast to a stock sale, where the buyer purchases the business and everything it owns.
+So, I technically still own a company called TinyPilot, but I transferred all of its physical and intellectual property to the new owner.

-Because this was an asset sale, TinyPilot's banking and payroll accounts stayed with me after closing.
-The problem was that I forgot to change the email address on those accounts before I handed over control of TinyPilot's email account to the new buyer.
-For example, I didn't want the email address associated with my bank account to be `abc-bank@tinypilotkvm.com` when I could no longer receive email at that address.
+One of the few assets I kept were TinyPilot's banking and payroll accounts, as they're bound to the LLC itself.
+The problem was that I forgot to change the email address on those accounts before I handed over control of TinyPilot's email to the new buyer, so they still had `@tinypilotkvm.com` emails.

-I worked with the new owner to fix up the email address on those accounts after the sale, but I wish I'd done it myself before I handed over the email accounts.
+I worked with the new owner to fix up the email address on those accounts after the sale, but I wish I'd done it myself before I transferred TinyPilot's email account.

 ### Take even fewer dependencies on Google

-Most account transitions were smooth.
-Everything was in Bitwarden, so I just added the new owner as an admin in our Bitwarden organization, and they were able to take possession of all the accounts.
+I had all of TinyPilot's account credentials in Bitwarden, so transferring ownership of accounts was smooth.
+I just added the new owner as an admin in our Bitwarden organization, and he took possession of all the accounts.

 The one account that couldn't transfer over was Google.
 I used Google Cloud Platform for some TinyPilot services, but I never created a dedicated TinyPilot GCP account.
 I just used a dedicated TinyPilot GCP project within my personal Google account.
-I figured that when the time came, I'd just transfer the project to the new owner.
+I figured that when the time came, I'd just transfer the project to the new owner's GCP account.

-There's a big "Migrate" button at the top of the GCP project settings page, so I stupidly thought Google would allow me to push that button and specify the new owner's GCP account as the destination.
+There's a big "Migrate" button at the top of the GCP project settings page, so I naïvely thought Google would allow me to push that button and specify the new owner's GCP account as the destination.

 {{<img src="gcp-migrate.webp" has-border="true">}}

-When closing was complete and I finally clicked that button, I saw this error message:
+When the sale closed, I finally clicked that button and immediately saw this error message:

 {{<img src="gcp-error.png" has-border="true">}}

-Google Drive and GCP couldn't transfer to the buyer without creating a paid Google Workspace account.
 The [project migration docs](https://cloud.google.com/resource-manager/docs/project-migration) are a maze of confusing and incorrect instructions.
 The jist seemed to be that both the new owner and I would need to create paid Google Workspace accounts and go through some complicated process from there.
 We had a similar issue with some notes and old documents that I'd stored in Google Drive.

-The new owner decided it was too much hassle and the value of the data in our Google accounts was too low to do the official migration process.
-I exported what I could, and we deleted the rest.
+The new owner decided it was too much hassle to do the official migration, so I exported what I could, and we deleted the rest.

-In general, I've tried to minimize my dependencies on Google, both personally and professionally, as they frequently burn me with corner cases like these, so this is just a further reminder to depend on them even less.
+In general, I've tried to minimize my dependencies on Google, both personally and professionally.
+Google frequently burns me on corner cases like these, so this is just a further reminder to depend on them even less.

 ## What surprised me